My Campaign Strategy was

 So, what is a local candidate to do when the odds are against them?
 Unless our political climate becomes less divided, perhaps the only practical approach is to just put up an inexpensive campaign website where people who are already interested can go to learn more about you.
 That is it.
 Other than that, I do not think spending your time, your money, and other people's money trying to convince people to vote for you will change the results of the election.

-An exception would be if a candidate is in a location where the ratio of Republicans to Democrats is within one or two percentage points of 50%.
+An exception would be if a candidate is in a location where the party ratios (as defined above) are within one or two percentage points of 50%.
 In that case it might make sense to put in